Jüterbog: Sights

 The town is surrounded by a medieval wall including three well preserved city gates with barbicans.

 The St. Nikolai church is the largest medieval church in Jüterbog.
-The nave is a Brick Gothic hall church construction with field stone dual towers that dominate the cityscape.
+The nave is a Brick Gothic hall church construction with fieldstone dual towers that dominate the cityscape.
 The church contains a rare surviving indulgences coffer by Johann Tetzel.
-These practices were observed by Martin Luther in nearby Wittenberg who published his response 95 Theses.
+These practices were observed by Martin Luther in nearby Wittenberg, who published his response in his Ninety-five Theses.

-There are also a medieval Roman Catholic church and the old Brick Gothic city hall with a statue of Saint Maurice from the 16th century and a modern school.
+There are also a medieval Roman Catholic church and the old Brick Gothic city hall with a statue of Saint Maurice from the 16th century, and a modern school.
 Jüterbog carries on weaving and spinning both of flax and wool, and trades in the produce of those manufactures and in cattle.
-Vines are cultivated in the neighborhood.
+Vines are cultivated in the neighbourhood.

 Zinna Abbey, the Cistercian monastery founded in 1170, is about 3 km north of the city.

 Politics

 Seats in the municipal assembly (Stadtverordnetenversammlung) as of 2008 elections: